 Claiming back GST on a bad debt

-GST is a simple formula
+The GST is a straightforward formula.

 How to work out GST in four steps

-- Note the GST collected on sales
+- Take note of the GST that was collected on the sales

-- Add both types of GST
+- Include both forms of the GST

-- Run the GST formula
+- To calculate GST, run the formula

 Chapter 6: BAS: what is it and how to lodge it